 General Data Protection Regulation

-GDPR is short for the General Data Protection Regulation that went into effect on May 25, 2018.
-It was passed by the European Parliament to create a harmonized data privacy law across member states of the European Union (EU).
-Its purpose is to support privacy as a fundamental human right and therefore give EU residents rights over how their data is processed or otherwise used.
+GDPR is short for the General Data Protection Regulation that went into effect on May 25th, 2018.
+The European Parliament passed it to create a harmonized data privacy law across member states of the European Union (EU).
+Its purpose is to support privacy as a fundamental human right and give EU residents rights over how their data is processed or otherwise used.

-The GDPR defines personal data as '... any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, or online id or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person'.
+The GDPR defines personal data as ... any information relating to an identified or identifiable natural person (data subject); an identifiable natural person can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, or online id or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 - Protocols, such as IP (Internet Protocol) addresses